brainboxemb/2026-006-02.cad.HUB75-display-case/README.md

     └── exploded_rear.scad
 ```

-Open `cad/v1.1/main.scad` to view the complete V1.1 concept.
+Open `cad/v1.1/main.scad` to view and configure the complete V1.1 concept.

-The Customizer provides complete, structure-only, body-only and exploded views together with visibility controls for the main construction groups.
+The Customizer keeps the applicable V1.0 visibility options and adds controls for the roundwood frame, brackets, cross member and center supports.
+A dedicated `roundwood_structure` view is also available for inspecting the new carry structure separately.

 ## Automatic renders